cbonnett/SkyNet_wrapper/docs/installl.rst

 .. code::

-    $ export SKYNETPATH /path/where/you/want/to/store/skynet/data/
+    $ export SKYNETPATH=/path/where/you/want/to/store/skynet/data/

 c-shell:

 .. code::

-    $ SETENV SKYNETPATH /path/where/you/want/to/store/skynet/data/
+    $ setenv SKYNETPATH /path/where/you/want/to/store/skynet/data/

 Once the $SKYNETPATH is set, in the **pySkyNet** repo you run: